Azusa Pacific’s Mexicali Outreach:

 We were joined by the multi-

-The album photo of Rachel Pereda, Denise Daniel, and Timothy Smith (RTD) with Tim Frantz on the right.
+The album photo of Rachel Pereda, Denise Daniel, and Timothy Smith (RTD or RTTD) with Tim Frantz on the right.
 Taken in a little church somewhere in northwestern Mexico in the fall of 1975.
 I added digital color to the original.

 The “RTD” Sound Develops: (in concert in Mexico, then later in the studio)